James Cracknell: Cycling accident, helmet advocacy

 On 20 July 2010, Cracknell was hit from behind by a petrol tanker whilst cycling during an attempt to cycle, row, run and swim from Los Angeles to New York within 18 days.
 The accident happened at around 5.30am on a quiet stretch of road outside Winslow, Arizona.
 He has attributed his survival to wearing a cycle helmet at the time.
 In the crash he suffered a contrecoup injury to the frontal lobes of his brain.
-In 2012 Cracknell and his then-wife wrote Touching Distance about his life before and after his brain injury, which has left him with epilepsy and a changed personality.
+In 2012 Cracknell and his then-wife wrote Touching Distance about his life before and after his brain injury, which has left him with epilepsy, a lost sense of smell and taste, and a changed, more volatile, personality.
 Since the accident he has been conspicuous in advocating the use of bicycle helmets.

-European Parliament candidate
+Politics

 Having been a prominent supporter of the NOtoAV campaign in the 2011 United Kingdom Alternative Vote referendum, in June 2013 Cracknell revealed his intention to stand in the European Parliament election of 2014.
 He commented "The European Union is going to have an effect on my children and grandchildren.
 I'd like to think I can have an effect - bring a fresh perspective.
 It's not something I have to do, it's something I want to do."

-In October 2013, Cracknell was announced as a Conservative candidate in South West England and Gibraltar, together with Ashley Fox, Julie Girling, Georgina Butler, Sophia Swire and Melissa Maynard.
+In October 2013, Cracknell was announced as a Conservative Party candidate in South West England and Gibraltar, together with Ashley Fox, Julie Girling, Georgina Butler, Sophia Swire and Melissa Maynard.
 Although he was at number 3 on the Conservative party list, Cracknell was unsuccessful.

+In May 2023, it was reported Cracknell was seeking to be the prospective parliamentary candidate for Henley at the 2024 general election, following the announcement of the retirement of John Howell.
+He was selected as the Conservative candidate for Colchester in September 2023.
+In the 2024 General Election, Cracknell lost to the Labour candidate by 8250 votes.

+Cracknell has stated he believes Britain could rejoin the EU in a generation.

 Personal life

-In 2002, Cracknell married TV presenter Beverley Turner.
-The couple had three children: a son, Croyde (born October 2003), and two daughters, Kiki (born March 2009) and Trixie (born April 2011).
+In 2002, Cracknell married TV presenter Bev Turner.
+The couple had three children: a son and two daughters.

 They announced their separation on 29 March 2019 after 17 years of marriage.
+They were granted a decree nisi in their divorce proceedings in July of the same year.

-In January 2021, he announced his engagement to Jordan Connell.
-They were married in August 2021.
+In January 2021, he announced his engagement to Jordan Connell; they married in August 2021.